 The study found that 66 percent of mothers with SUD had received formal treatment pre-delivery.
 The primary types of substances used were alcohol (57 percent); crack/cocaine (39 percent); heroin, opiates, and/or methadone (39 percent); and cannabis (37 percent).

-“In this study population, a third of women with SUD did not have evidence of any treatment during the period of one-year pre-conception through delivery,” the authors said.
+“In this study population, a third of women with SUD did not have evidence of any treatment during the period of one-year pre-conception through delivery,” the authors say.
 “The gap between women with unmet SUD treatment needs and receipt of services represents too many missed opportunities for active engagement into effective treatment, especially given that Massachusetts is one of seven states that prioritize pregnant women for access to SUD treatment.”

 Further, the study found “important disparities” in receipt of treatment, with women who were younger, black or Hispanic, less educated, lacking private insurance, and having other health or psychiatric problems less likely to get SUD treatment.